IBM/monitoring_ui/README.md

 Finally, we'll need to Instantiate the chaincode.
 This can be done by opening the chaincode options menu and selecting "Instantiate"

 This will present a form where arguments can be provided to the chaincodes `init` function.
-In this case, we'll just need to provide a json string `{"version":"1.0"}` in the Arguments section, and then click "Submit"
+In this case, we'll just need to provide a json string `{"version":"1.0"}` in the Arguments section, and then click ``Submit``
 <p align="center">
 <img src="https://i.imgur.com/blo1Qx3.png"  data-canonical-src="https://i.imgur.com/blo1Qx3.png" width="450" height="450" style="margin-left: auto; margin-right: auto;">
 </p>